 3. Who must agree?

 Think of those whose cooperation you need to influence in any decisions you might make.
-It’s better to involve these people early than to surprise them and then suffer their resistance.
+It’s better to involve these people early than to surprise them later and suffer their resistance.
 The saying, “Don’t ask for permission, ask for forgiveness,” doesn’t apply here.
 Getting buy-in early matters.
 These key stakeholders are able to be brought in to score vendor responses to the questions you asked of your end users.
-These supporters can have a meaningful impact on the decision by rating vendor responses in Lucro.
+These supporters can have a meaningful impact on the decision by rating vendor responses in platform.

 4. How many people is it worth involving?

 Your goal should be to involve the fewest number of people possible - while still ensuring a quality decision and support from that group.
 Ask, “Do we have enough people to make a good choice?
 Will others have to be involved to gain their commitment?”
 Once you can answer those questions, you’ve found your team.
 Think too, about when your team may need to be temporarily augmented.
 For example, you may have your core group of stakeholders involved have the final say, but you may need clinical subject matter experts to weigh in on project definition or vendor requirements in their area of expertise.
-In the Lucro platform, this is easily done by building question sets per group of stakeholders, allowing them to score the areas they care about impacting and ignoring what isn’t pertinent.
+In the Valify Marketplace, this is easily done by building question sets per group of stakeholders, allowing them to score the areas they care about impacting and ignoring what isn’t pertinent.

 On average, adults make roughly 35,000 decisions per day.
 Of course, most of those are subconscious.
 But for the handful of very important decisions made, here are the main points that you need to remember when choosing which method to use to make a decision.